jawira/doctrine-diagram-bundle/README.md

 ## Usage

-Run this command to generate a database diagram:
+Run this command to generate a _ER_ diagram:

 ```console
 bin/console doctrine:diagram